Andrei0872/arduino-snake-game/kanban-board.md

 - fix: perturbation joystick(i.e. use debounce)
 - fix(food): always random when starting the game; the crt problem is that the food is always spawned in the same spot
 - fix: ensure the random food point is not spawned in an occupied position
+- fix: move snake glyph at the beginning
 - refactor: clean code, constants, comments, cruft, simplify switch cases statements etc.